This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-In 2014 Northwest, for the third year, entered the Recyclemania Competition Division in Food Service Organics (53rd overall) and Cans & Bottles (91st overall).
-During the eight week competition, not only did Northwest divert 46,950 lbs. of food waste from the landfill, it also diverted4,470 lbs. of cans and bottles.
-During the competition period, Northwest also diverted 49,410 lbs. mixed paper for use by the alternative fuel pelletizing operation (a figure not recognized by RecycleMania guidelines).
+In 2015 Northwest, for the fourth year, entered the Recyclemania Competition Division in Food Service Organics (46th overall) and Cans & Bottles (44th overall).
+During the eight week competition, not only did Northwest divert 44,680 lbs. of food waste from the landfill, it also diverted 8,148 lbs. of cans and bottles.
+During the competition period, Northwest also diverted 55,910 lbs. mixed paper for use by the alternative fuel pelletizing operation (Waste to Energy is not included by official RecycleMania guidelines).

 For the last 20 years Northwest has been collecting recyclables from campus.
 Based on the need for the paper required for producing fuel pellets for alternative energy, the University has been committed to capturing as many recyclables as possible.
 In the past year Facility Services has expanded its recycling effort include food service organics, scrap metals, and a redesign of waste collection and tracking.
 This effort not only reduces expenses and further minimizes Northwest’s environmental impact; it is the first step toward Zero Waste.